 James Bond Island is possibly Thailand’s most well-known island.
 The island is made up entirely of solid limestone, which has been changed through time by rainfall and other weather events into the stunning tower karst.
 In reality, the entire area around the island is part of the Ao Phang Nga National Park, which contains similarly spectacular rock churches.
 You can get there by local bus from Phuket, which costs roughly 100 Baht and takes up to two hours.

 Thailand is a low-cost tourist destination where Foreigners can take advantage of low-cost lodging, and traditional cuisine that costs less than a dollar.
 However, not everything in Thailand is economical.
 Therefore, check out the Pickyourtrail website and personalize your vacation to Thailand in an affordable way!

-Last Updated on April 19, 2022 by Tours Editor @ gotravelyourself.com
+Last Updated on January 29, 2023 by Travel Guides Editor @ gotravelyourself.com